minad/consult/README.md

-# consult.el - Consult things using completing-read
+# consult.el - Consultation using completing-read

 This package provides various commands based on the Emacs completion function `completing-read`.
 The functions should be compatible with any completion-system based on the standard Emacs API,